 The human body is constantly aging.
 With every year, day, hour, and minute that passes, your cells grow older.
-While everyone understands what aging is, not many are sure why it happens, or at least what causes it at the molecular level.
-For a long time, scientists believed that aging was a result of molecular damage that accumulates over time from simply breathing in oxygen (oxidative stress) and performing other various metabolic processes necessary to survival.
-However, continuing research suggests that there may be multiple factors contributing to aging.
+While everyone understands what aging is, not many are sure why it happens, or at least what causes it at the cellular level.
+For a long time, scientists believed that aging was a result of cellular damage that accumulates over time from simply breathing in oxygen (oxidative stress) and performing other various metabolic processes necessary to survival.
+However, ongoing research suggests that there may be multiple factors contributing to aging.

 Regardless of how it happens, it’s well known that aging contributes to fine lines, wrinkles, weaker muscles, reduced bone density, and more.
 While you can’t turn back the clock, you can potentially slow down the aging process.
-Let’s take a look at some common natural anti-aging remedies and supplements.
+Let’s take a look at some commonly used natural anti-aging supplements.

-Bovine colostrum is a fluid that comes from dairy cows in the first few days immediately after giving birth, prior to the appearance of true milk.
+Bovine colostrum is the milk-like fluid produced by dairy cows in the first few days immediately after giving birth, prior to the appearance of true milk.
 It is known to pack protein, carbs, and healthy fats, as well as a wide range of vitamins, minerals, nutrients, and antibodies.
-Antibody levels in colostrum have been found to be as much as 100 times higher than antibody levels in normal cow’s milk, which makes sense as it is designed to establish the immune system of baby calves.
+Antibody levels in colostrum have been found to be as much as 100 times higher than antibody levels in regular cow’s milk, which makes sense as it is designed to establish the immune system of baby calves.

-Colostrum contains a variety of bioactive components that can help slow down the aging process naturally in humans, including:
+Colostrum contains a variety of bioactive components that may influence the aging process These include:

 - Amino acids – These are the building blocks of the body and the basic components of every protein.
 Amino acids serve as a source of energy, like fats and carbohydrates, while stimulating anabolic processes that can help build muscle and slow down muscle degradation, which typically accompanies aging.

-- Proline-rich polypeptides – Proline-rich polypeptides (PRPs) can help to enhance your natural defenses against oxidative stress.
-Studies show that PRPs may also help to improve cognitive functions in patients with mild to moderate Alzheimer’s disease.
+- Colostrum polypeptides – Also known as proline-rich polypeptides (PRPs), these low molecular weight proteins can help enhance your natural defenses against oxidative stress.
+Studies show that PRPs may also help to improve cognitive functions in patients with mild to moderate impairment.

 2. Vitamin C